 When an incoming call is received, the audio system mutes and a ring tone is heard in the vehicle.

-- Press & sand begin speaking to answer the call. - Press → ∇ to ignore a call.
+- Press E d and begin speaking to answer the call. - Press → ∇ to ignore a call.

 Call Waiting

 Call waiting must be supported on the Bluetooth phone and enabled by the wireless service carrier to work.